michalsen/custom_book_list/README.md

 # custom_book_list

-Demoe of custom route and query of content.
+Demo of custom route and query of content.

-phpstan
+phpstan results

 ```
  ------ -----------------------------------------------------------------------------------